 If you are wondering when is the best time to visit Gliwice, in my opinion, it is the most beautiful here in spring and early autumn.
 At the end of April and in May, the trees bloom beautifully in pink, and in September and October, it is ‘the Golden Polish Autumn’.

 Anyway, every time is good to visit Gliwice.
-In winter, the city is lit with decorations and there is a small Christmas market, and in the summer you can take a walk around the city on a warm evening or enjoy your time in one of the tea gardens in the Market Square (Rynek).
+In winter, the city is lit with decorations and there is a small Christmas market (check also: 22 winter photos to inspire you to visit Gliwice, Poland), and in the summer you can take a walk around the city on a warm evening or enjoy your time in one of the tea gardens in the Market Square (Rynek).

 I hope you liked Gliwice, my hometown in Poland.
 I live here now so I often publish photos from Gliwice on my Instagram and Facebook.
 So if you want to see the world through my lens and keep watching the latest photos taken by me, follow me.